Variation of magnetic properties of Sr$_2$FeMoO$_6$ due to oxygen vacancies: X-ray absorption and XMCD spectra

 \section{X-ray absorption and XMCD spectra}

+The valency of the Fe ions is not finally resolved.
+Experimental studies find a mixed valency state of Fe$^{2+}$ and Fe$^{3+}$ \cite{Linden2000apl, Kapusta2002jmmm,Kuepper2004pssa,Besse2002epl} but theoretical calculations result a ground state with Fe$^{3+}$ \cite{Solovyev2002prb,Szotek2003prb,Munoz-Garcia2011}.
+In order to solve this discrepancy, the x-ray absorption and XMCD spectra at the \Ledge[2,3] absorption edges can be used in a complex transition metal ionic compound such as SFMO as fingerprints of the ground state.

+We used a supercell approximation with a cell of two functional units of SFMO (see red arrows in \fref{fig:SFMO_structure}).
+This supercell was relaxed with VASP including a single oxygen vacancy close to Fe2.
+The relaxation with VASP for a single oxygen vacancy led to a distance of \SI{1.9722}{\angstrom} between Fe2 and the vacancy -- an increase by \SI{1.5}{\percent}.
+The correspondent distance between the Fe1 ion and the oxygen vacancy was reduced by \SI{0.5}{\percent} to \SI{4.4054}{\angstrom}.
+In order to crosscheck effects of ASD on the calculated spectra, we included also one antisite defect into the supercell.
+We found, similarly as in \cite{Munoz-Garcia2011}, no significant internal relaxations.

-Finally, we want to return to the discussion of the valency of the Fe ions, which seems to be a mixed valency state following from experiments \cite{Linden2000apl, Kapusta2002jmmm,Kuepper2004pssa,Besse2002epl} but is 3+ in the ground state obtained by theoretical calculations \cite{Solovyev2002prb,Szotek2003prb,Munoz-Garcia2011}.
-In a complex transition metal ionic compound such as the SFMO, the x-ray absorption and XMCD spectra at the \Ledge[2,3] absorption edges can be used as fingerprints of the ground state.
-The experimentally measured Fe \Ledge[2,3] absorption spectrum of the SFMO single crystal (Ref.~\cite{Besse2002epl}, average of left and right circularly polarized light) displays at both absorption edges a weak lower-energy shoulder together with a doublet structure at the white line position with almost the same magnitude (see Fig.~\ref{Fe_XAS}).
+The experimentally measured Fe \Ledge[2,3] absorption spectrum of the SFMO single crystal (Ref.~\cite{Besse2002epl}, average of left and right circularly polarized light) displays at both absorption edges a weak lower-energy shoulder together with a doublet structure at the white line position with almost the same magnitude (\fref{Fe_XAS}).
 The complex fine structure of the Fe \Ledge[2,3] XAS is not compatible with a pure Fe$^{3+}$ valency state, since we observed only one peak -- similar to \cite{Kanchana2007prb} -- instead of a double peak structure.
 In order to provide a quantitative description of the spectral features, we took into account both Fe valencies $3+$ and $2+$, separately, using a primitive unit cell.
-The theoretically calculated Fe \Ledge[2,3] XAS agrees most closely with the experimental data by using those results in a linear combination of \SI{60}{\percent} Fe$^{3+}$ and \SI{40}{\percent} Fe$^{2+}$ (see Fig.~\ref{Fe_XAS}), which is opposite to the calculated proportion found in Ref.~\cite{Besse2002epl} using the framework of the ligand-field atomic formalism.
+The theoretically calculated Fe \Ledge[2,3] XAS agrees most closely with the experimental data by using those results in a linear combination of \SI{60}{\percent} Fe$^{3+}$ and \SI{40}{\percent} Fe$^{2+}$ (\fref{Fe_XAS}), which is opposite to the calculated proportion found in Ref.~\cite{Besse2002epl} using the framework of the ligand-field atomic formalism.